-The Office of Technology Services (OTS) and the Center for Learning Innovation (CLI) (f/k/a the Office of Digital Learning) have assembled resources, which will be continuously enhanced, to assist you in engaging in your research remotely.
+The Office of Technology Services (OTS) and the Center for Learning Innovation (CLI) have assembled resources, which will be continuously enhanced, to assist you in engaging in your research remotely.

 If you have any questions about accessing these resources, please email the OTS Support Desk, call 312.567.3375 (on campus x7DESK), or stop by the upper level of the Galvin Library.
 For Support Desk hours, please click here.

-PLEASE NOTE: Every member of the Illinois Tech community who will be using university-technology resources remotely is strongly encouraged to use Illinois Tech's secure Virtual Private Network (VPN) to minimize the possibility of a security incident.
+PLEASE NOTE: Every member of the Illinois Tech community who will be using university-technology resources remotely must use Illinois Tech's secure Virtual Private Network (VPN) to minimize the possibility of a security incident.